Cindy Herron: En Vogue

 In 1996, En Vogue recorded "Don't Let Go (Love)" with Herron singing the outro of the song.
 The song was featured on the soundtrack to the motion picture Set It Off.
 Released in the autumn, it became the group's biggest hit to date going number one worldwide.
 It also sold over 1.8 million copies worldwide and became certified platinum by the RIAA.
 In response to the large commercial success of "Don't Let Go (Love)", the group steadfastly went to work on its third album.
 As the album was nearing completion, Robinson chose to leave the group in April 1997 after difficult contractual negotiations reached a stalemate.
 The ending result saw En Vogue re-recording their third album with Herron singing lead vocals on more of the songs.
 In June 1997, the group released their third studio album EV3, which went platinum.
 Throughout the years, Herron continued to record on the group's album: "Masterpiece Theatre" (2000), "The Gift of Christmas" (2002), and "Soul Flower" (2004).
 Following the release of Soul Flower, Herron chose not to tour with En Vogue during the latter part of 2004 due to being on maternity leave again, but returned to the group the following year.

 In 2012, Herron and fellow member Terry Ellis sued now-former member Maxine Jones demanding $1 million for unauthorized use of the name, though the damages request was ultimately determined to be without merit, as Herron and Ellis could not demonstrate harm done to the company from Jones's use of the name (although Robinson was named in the suit, she was not directly involved in the dispute, as she had surrendered her rights to use the name herself when she departed from the LLC years earlier).
 However, the judge decided to award full rights of the "En Vogue" name to Herron and Ellis.

 In July 2014, Herron signed to Pyramid Records along with fellow member Ellis and Rhona Bennett.
 In November 2014, they released An En Vogue Christmas.
 In February 2015, Rufftown Entertainment filed a lawsuit against En Vogue, which names Herron and Ellis for breach of contract.
 Rufftown owner Rene Moore is seeking $310 million from the group.

 Personal life

 Herron married former MLB player Glenn Braggs in June 1993.
-Together, they have four children; Donovan Andrew Braggs (born March 17, 1994), Jordan Braggs (born April 22, 1998), Natalia Braggs (born 1999) and Solomon Braggs.
+Together, they have four children; Donovan Andrew Braggs (born March 17, 1994), Jordan Braggs (born April 22, 1998), Natalia Braggs (born 1999) and Solomon Braggs (born 2004).
 In early 2022, Herron filed for divorce after almost 29 years of marriage with Braggs, citing “irreconcilable differences” as the reason for the breakup.
-She was declared legally single by January of 2023.
+She was declared legally single by January 2023.